The table below explains terms and abbreviations used throughout this document that are unique to this product:

 Asynchronous Replication Orchestration Virtual Appliance

-The asynchronous replication virtual appliance manages disk and VM recovery from catastrophic partial zonal, zonal and regional failures.
+An asynchronous replication virtual appliance that manages disk and VM recovery from catastrophic partial zonal, zonal and regional failures.

 ACD